roldanbob/roldanbob.github.io/owncloud.md

 **Note**
 Desktop devices can also access ownCloud from a browser.
 ****
 You can download desktop clients from the [ownCloud download page](https://owncloud.com/download/#desktop-clients).
-Mobile clients are available on Google Play and on the Apple App Store.

 1. Open the [ownCloud Client download page](https://owncloud.org/download/#install-clients),click the operating system for which you want to install a client, and then follow the instructions to add the repository and complete the installation.